Datronizer/sheridan-vault/semester-2/java-oop-prog23863/lectures/week-1/Lecture 1.md

 }
 ```

 As you can see, unlike Python, Java is [[strongly typed]]--meaning variable types must be properly defined.
 There is a historical reason for this of course.
-A reason that we have previously discussed in [[Memory Maps]] by professor Zaki Asmat.
+A reason that we have previously discussed in [[Memory & Compiler Maps]] by professor Zaki Asmat.